7 Cheap & Fun Valentine’s Day Date Ideas

 Tour a Local Winery or Chocolate Factory

 Wine and chocolates are standard Valentine fare.
-But instead of just gifting them to your sweetie, why not take them to experience how they’re made?
+But instead of just gifting them to your sweetie, why not take them to experience how they’re made and enjoy a chocolate and wine tasting?
 Taking a tour of a local winery or chocolate factory is a fun way to spend a few hours and there are always plenty of free samples to enjoy.

 Take a Winter Hike